electheo/CTF-writeups/PicoCTF/PIE TIME/writeup.md

 The GBU debugger (GDB) __"is a portable debugger that runs on many Unix-like systems and works for many programming languages, including Ada, Assembly, C, C++, D, Fortran, Haskell, Go, Objective-C, OpenCL C, Modula-2, Pascal, Rust, and partially others.
 It detects problems in a program while letting it run and allows users to examine different registers."__

 We can use this program to analyse the running code.
 We can run the `info func` command in GDB to expose all of the memory addresses of functions loaded into memory during that instance of the programs execution.
+You first need to run `gdb <your-program-path>` to execute your program within gdb.
+After that the `info func` command will allow you to see running details.

 ![image](https://github.com/user-attachments/assets/e999ebd2-6408-4d72-bc12-f27064fdecbb)

 Notice, we can see the win function here at memory address: 0x00005555555552a7